piotr-yuxuan/cte2dbt/README.md

 ![](./doc/social-media-preview.png)

-This small Python module is transforms large SQL queries with multiple Common Table Expressions (CTE) into modular, reusable dbt models.
+This small Python module transforms large SQL queries with multiple Common Table Expressions (CTE) into modular, reusable dbt models.

 If you have ever struggled with maintaining long, monolithic SQL